Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Rational manifolds

-In this section, $(X,\omega,D)$ always denotes a connected pair where $X$ is a rational manifold and we will prove the main Theorem \ref{thm:firstmain} for the rational case.
-The goal is to find a suitable class represented by unicuspidal rational curves that foliate the manifold and intersect the divisor $D$ at their cusps.
+From now on, $(X,\omega,D)$ always denotes a connected pair, where $X$ is a rational manifold.
+We will prove the main Theorem \ref{thm:firstmain} for the rational case in the next section.
+By Lemma \ref{lem:partialminimalred}, we divide the argument into two parts: quasi-minimal pairs of the first kind and pairs obtained by blowing up pairs with $b_2\leq 2$ (i.e. Lemma \ref{lem:threecases}).
+As outlined in the introduction, our strategy for proving symplectic affine-ruledness is to find a suitable homology class represented by unicuspidal rational curves (or smooth rational curves for specific cases in Lemma \ref{lem:threecases}) that foliate $X$ and meet the divisor $D$ precisely at their cusps.
 This motivates the following definition.

 \begin{definition} A pair $(X,\omega,D)$ is called {\bf $(p,q)$-homologically affine-ruled} if there are \begin{itemize} \item relatively prime integers $p,q\in \ZZ_{\geq 0}$; \item two intersecting components $D_a,D_b$ of $D$ with $[D_a]\cdot[D_b]=1$; \item a class $A\in H_2(X;\ZZ)$ satisfying $A\cdot[D_a]=p,A\cdot[D_b]=q$ and has trivial intersection numbers with any other components of $D$; \item $A^2=pq$ and $A\cdot K_{\omega}=-p-q-1$. \end{itemize}